lewisc64/obj2mdl/README.md

 ### Model Config

-To get the auto-generated collision model, simply set `obj_collision_model` to the value of `obj`.
+To get the auto-generated collision model, simply set `obj_collision_model` to the value of `obj`, and make sure `qc -> collisionmodel -> concave` is `false`.
 If `material -> use_file` is true, then the materials specified in the OBJ file will be used.
 Otherwise, every face will recieve the material name given by `material -> name`.

 The contents of `MODEL_NAME.json` should look like this: